If you've blocked our ad, please consider unblocking it.

 The title screen background is also red.
 The title logo used in the other versions is drawn in the background, with a new black katakana logo in the foreground, and red copies of this new logo resizing and glowing behind it.

-Joanna Dark now has an improved face texture in the Japanese version.
+Joanna Dark now has an improved face texture (that bears a closer resemblance to the face of the Joanna used in the CGI renders in promotional material) in the Japanese version.
 Similar texture changes do not extend to any other character in the game - not even Joanna's sister, Velvet.

 On the subject of siblings, Jonathan's surname is no longer given in The Duel's briefing.